yaochenzhu/MMVED/README.md

 ### The Xigua dataset

 The Xigua micro-video temporal popularity prediction dataset we collect is available [here](https://drive.google.com/open?id=1-q46LeBvi1-z7riJB28tDqk-hM5eu8g_).
-For usage, download and unzip the data folder and put them in the xigua directory.
+For usage, download, unzip the data folder and put them in the xigua directory.
 Descriptions of the files are as follows:

 - **`resnet50.npy`**:
    (N×128).
 Visual features extracted by ResNet50 pre-trained on ImageNet.